NilsFaelt/python_toolbox/README.md

     cd python_toolbox
     python3 main.py
     ```
+5. Choose option 1 first tinme you use toolbox to install tools
+    ```bash
+    choose option 1 inside toolbox
+    ```

 ### This toolbox is only for legal purposes
   Dont use any of theese tools if you dont have authority to do so.